 (Note: the full ingredients list, including measurements, is provided in the recipe card at the end of the post.)

-How to make Lemon Ricotta Cake?
+How to make Lemon Ricotta Pound Cake?

 (Note: please see the recipe card below for the complete written instructions and measurements.)